skiselev/omega/Mainboard.md

 The source code (PLD) files are also provided in the directory mentioned above.
 If needed, they can be modified, for example to change the slot mapping.
 Use [GALasm](https://github.com/daveho/GALasm) to compile PLD files to JED fuse maps.

 ## Changes
+* Version 1.4
+  * Updates for a memory pager workaround:
+    * Use 2-pin jumpers instead of 3-pin
+    * Jumpers are connected by traces on the back side.
+To implement the workaround - cut the traces and install jumpers as needed
+  * Note: This version uses the original CUI/TE DIN 8 connector footprint
+* Version 1.3eu
+  * Modifications implemented by Jordi Solis:
+    * Workaround for memory pager issues - limit number of bits used by memory pager
+    * Cutout on the back of the board to allow using right angle slot connectors
+    * Use more common in the EU DIN 8 connector footprint
 * Version 1.2
   * Fix the known issues of version 1.1
 * Version 1.1